 After breakfast, you will spend the morning in Monreale.
 Here, you will see the huge Norman Cathedral, proclaimed the 8th Wonder of the World, and its splendid Cloister in Arab-Norman style: admirable masterpiece of art, sculpture, and semi-precious stones marquetry.
 It is one of the nine structures included in the UNESCO World Heritage Site known as Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale.

 Then, you will have a stop in Palermo, that is the cultural, economic and tourism capital of Sicily.
 While the Baroque predominates in Palermo, there is a profusion of different architectural styles reflecting the city’s multicultural past: Punic walls, Art Nouveau villas, noble residences, 17th century squares, including an elegant opera house.
 You will visit the wonderful Arab-Norman Cathedral, the astonishing Martorana Church and the amazing Palatine Chapel included in the more UNESCO World Heritage Site mentioned above.
-In Palermo, you will also enjoy tasting local Sicilian street food.
-Next, you will stop for a food surprise at the famous Antica Focacceria San Francesco and will have free time for lunch.
+In Palermo, you will also enjoy tasting local Sicilian street food and stop for a food surprise at a local bakery.
+Then, you will have free time for lunch.
 The walk will continue after lunch, and you will have the opportunity to admire the Teatro Massimo and the debated fountain in Pretoria Square.

-Dinner and accommodation at the hotel in Marsala.
+Dinner and accommodation at the hotel in Palermo.

 Dinner and accommodation at the hotel in Agrigento.

 This day you will reach Piazza Armerina where you will admire the splendid polychrome mosaics of the famous Villa Romana del Casale.
 The complex includes some of the most extensive and most beautiful Roman mosaics known, for which it has been designated as a UNESCO World Heritage Site.